Question: Why doesn’t the Catholic Church recognize the King James version of the Bible? I heard that one was the most accurate.

-Although the KJV may sound very lofty and dignified in its language (thou, thee, ye, thine), it can be very difficult to read since the English language has changed much in the last 400 years!
-Likewise, since the KJV was written, scholars have discovered numerous other manuscripts from which more accurate and current translations have been made.
+Although the King James Version may sound very lofty and dignified in its language (thou, thee, ye, thine), it can be very difficult to read since the English language has changed substantially in the last 400 years.
+Likewise, since the King James Version was written, scholars have discovered numerous other manuscripts from which more accurate and current translations have been made.

-Since the late 19th century, much progress has been made in Scripture scholarship that has produced versions of the Bible that challenged the previously undisputed prominence of the KJV.
-Specifically for Catholics, the KJV follows the Protestant pattern of not including the Deuterocanonical books of the Old Testament that are recognized by Catholics: Tobit, Judith, Wisdom, Sirach, Baruch, 1 & 2 Maccabees (as well as portions of the Books of Esther and Daniel).
-As such, readings from these books appear in the Catholic Lectionary at various times of the liturgical year.
+Since the late 19th century, progress made in Scripture scholarship has produced versions of the Bible that challenge the previously undisputed prominence of the King James Version.
+Specifically for Catholics, the King James Version follows the Protestant pattern of not including the Deuterocanonical books of the Old Testament that are recognized by Catholics: Tobit, Judith, Wisdom, Sirach, Baruch, 1 & 2 Maccabees (as well as portions of the Books of Esther and Daniel).
+Readings from these books appear in the Catholic Lectionary at various times of the liturgical year.
 Likewise, these books contain references to concepts that are familiar to Catholics but rejected by Protestants such as prayer for the dead and intercessions of saints and angels.
 The bottom line is, it is beneficial for Catholics to use a Catholic Bible, such as the Catholic Study Bible of the New American Bible.